tsunamaru/spodlivoibot/README.md

 # spodlivoibot

-First of all, create bot with [@BotFather](https://t.me/BotFather) and fill your values in .env file.
+First of all, create bot with [@BotFather](https://t.me/BotFather) and fill your values in `.env` file and `src/main/resources/application.properties`.
 You can find possible values in .env.example

 Build: `docker-compose run --rm gradle`